KCCT

 KCCT (1150 kHz) is a commercial AM radio station licensed to Corpus Christi, Texas.
-It is owned by Manuel Davila, Jr., and airs a classic hits format, focusing on pop and rhythmic hits of the 1980s and 90s.
+It is owned by Manuel Davila, Jr., and airs a classic tejano format.
 The studios, offices and transmitter are off Benys Road in Corpus Christi.
 Programming is also heard on FM translator K281AV at 104.1 MHz.
-The station calls itself "Retro 104.1."
+The station calls itself "Retro Tejano 104.1".

 History

 On May 6, 1954, KCCT first signed on.
 It was a daytimer, owned by the International Radio Company.
 KCCT was a Spanish-language station through most of its history, aimed at the Mexican-American community in and around Corpus Christi.
 In the early 1980s, KCCT was given nighttime authorization by the Federal Communications Commission to broadcast at 1000 watts by day and 500 watts at night, using a directional antenna at all times to protect other stations on AM 1150.

 On June 2, 2017, KCCT changed its format from Americana and Texas-oriented country music to classic hits, branded as "Retro 104.1."

+On January 2, 2024, the "Retro" format moved to KBSO, with KCCT flipping to a classic Tejano music format as "Retro Tejano 104.1".